kschroeer/simplexmlserializer/README.md

 ## Validation

 As already described, no DTDs and XSDs are used.
-In order to be able to validate the objects anyway, the deserialization checks whether the target class implements the **ObjectInputValidation** interface.
-If so, the deserializer executes the **validateObject()** method, and the result can then be handled by catching the **InvalidObjectException**.
+In order to be able to validate the objects anyway, the deserialization checks whether the target class implements the ObjectInputValidation interface.
+If so, the deserializer executes the validateObject() method, and the result can then be handled by catching the InvalidObjectException.

+**Example:**

 ```java
 public class Demo implements ObjectInputValidation {